opiter09/FF1-FFC-Chunk-Manager/README.md

 # FF1-FFC-Chunk-Manager
-This is code to make editing the files from the NDS Fossil Fighters games which have a series of pointers at the beginning easier.
+This is code to make editing the files from the NDS Fossil Fighters games which have a series of pointers at the beginning, or are a series of fixed-length sections, easier.

+NOTE: This tool is is only designed for Windows (unless you want to try running the Python yourself, that is).
+For Mac and Linux, I can only point you to WINE (https://www.winehq.org/).

 Here is an outline of the process:

-1. Download this repo itself.
+01. Download this repo itself.
 Github is a little weird about that, you have to click the green "Code" button and then click "Download Zip".

-2. Install Python (3+) from https://www.python.org/downloads.
+02. Install Python (3+) from https://www.python.org/downloads.
 If you are on Windows, you should get it from the Microsoft Store instead, to prevent problems where it can't find Python.

-3. Use Nitro Explorer, Crystal Tile 2 (https://www.romhacking.net/utilities/818/), etc. to split apart the ROM.
+03. Use Nitro Explorer, CrystalTile2 (https://www.romhacking.net/utilities/818/), etc. to split apart the ROM.
+See the end for instructions for CrystalTile2 specifically.

-4. Choose from among the following files what you wish to edit:
+04. Choose one of the "chunked" files to edit.
+The tool has been refactored to work on basically all of them, but here is the former list of candidates so you know what they contain:
 	- FF1:
 		- episode/eXXXX: files for the various scripted events that occur in the game
 		- etc/creature_defs: data for each vivosaur
 		- etc/kaseki_defs: data for the individual fossils
-		- text/japanese: basically all of the text in the game
+		- text/japanese: basically all of the non-dialogue text in the game (Note: This file has the special property that the lengths of its chunks must all be multiples of 4, so please add/remove 00's at the end as needed.
+If the text would be a multiple of 4 by itself, include 4 00's at the end instead of none)

 	- FFC:
 		- episode/eXXXX: files for the various scripted events that occur in the game